bitpaket/docs/docs/api/stream-or-download.md

 ```

 > **Note:** All hashed and signed params should exists in URL in plain-text.
 We compare those values in server-side.

-> **Attention:** As you can see in above sample, ver also set Version.
+> **Attention:** As you can see in above sample, we also set `Version`.
 In this way, clients cannot download another version without forcibly requesting a new signed URL from you for that specific version.
 With this way, we able to limit access on specific versions.

 This is scheme for signing key: